 The Social Security Administration recognizes several types of special needs trusts (SNTs) that allow families to protect assets while preserving eligibility for essential benefits.
+In this guide, families are introduced to these options step by step.

 The Autism Voyage offers Special Needs Financial Planning Services for families ready to plan ahead with clarity, confidence, and long-term stability. .